-MCOs are responsible for monitoring the implementation of the service plan, including access to waiver and non-waiver services, the quality of service delivery, and the health, safety and welfare of members and choice of service providers.
+MCOs are responsible for monitoring the implementation of the service plans at a 95% confidence level.
+These reviews focus on the plan development, implementation, monitoring, and documentation that is completed by the case manager.
+All service plans reviewed are assessed for member participation, whether the member needs are accurately identified and addressed, the effectiveness of risk assessments and crisis plans, member access to waiver and non-waiver services, as well as coordination across providers to best serve the member's needs including access to waiver and non-waiver services, the quality of service delivery including access and use of non-waiver services including health services, and the health, safety and welfare of members and choice of service providers.
+Information about monitoring results are compiled and reported by the MCO on a quarterly basis.
 After the initiation of services identified in a member's service plan, MCOs monitor the provision of services, to confirm services have been initiated and are being provided on an ongoing basis as authorized in the service plan.
 At minimum, the care coordinator must contact members within five business days of scheduled initiation of services to confirm that services are being provided and that member's needs are being met.
 At a minimum, the community-based case manager shall contact 1915(c) HCBS waiver members at least monthly either in person or by telephone with an interval of at least fourteen (14) calendar days between contacts.
 Members shall be visited in their residence face-to-face by their care coordinator at least quarterly with an interval of at least sixty (60) days between visits.